widdowquinn/2017-01-09-dundee/lessons-dundee/R_reproducible_analysis/speaker_notes.md

 ### Lists

 * **Creating a list**
+  * You might think that atomic vectors are quite limited: lists give you freedom of data types
   * Directly with `list()`
   * By coercion with `as.list()`
   * Elements indicated/recovered by double-brackets: `[[]]`